Waiheke's award-winning community newspaper

 Gulf News: Why we do what we do

-That relationship is built on the two publications providing a setting where our reporters, our contributors, our advertisers and our readers can communicate in a safe, trusted and effective environment.
+That relationship is built on the two iconic publications providing a setting where our reporters, our contributors, our advertisers and our readers can communicate in a safe, trusted and effective environment.

-Waiheke has always and will always be packed to its coastlines with stories and we want Gulf News and the Waiheke Weekender to be the first places its inhabitants turn to for bold, candid, entertaining and truthful reporting.
-And for us, our readers and our advertisers to thrive in the future, we believe that trust has to be front and centre in all we do.
+Waiheke has always, and will always, be packed to its coastlines with stories and we want Gulf News and Waiheke Weekender to be the first place its inhabitants turn to for bold, candid, entertaining and truthful reporting.